Abhiram-TK/Startup-Spotlight/README.md

 ### Implications and Insights

-Our analysis highlights the transformative impact of unicorn companies on global innovation and economic growth.
+My analysis highlights the transformative impact of unicorn companies on global innovation and economic growth.
 Stakeholders can leverage these insights to make informed decisions and navigate the dynamic startup landscape effectively.

 ### Conclusion